rails/rails/guides/source/upgrading_ruby_on_rails.md

 Please, add to the `ignore` list any other `lib` subdirectories that do not contain `.rb` files, or that should not be reloaded or eager loaded.
-For example, if your applications has `lib/templates`, `lib/generators`, or `lib/middleware`, you'd add their name relative to `lib`:
+For example, if your application has `lib/templates`, `lib/generators`, or `lib/middleware`, you'd add their name relative to `lib`:

 ```ruby